Updated May 21, 2026

 1. Pick the Right Kind

-At Rael, we think people have the right to safe, chemical-free period care that won’t disrupt your hormones or irritate your body.
+At Rael, we think people have the right to gentle period care that is designed with your comfort in mind.

-We make our organic tampons from pure cotton without:
+We make our organic tampons from cotton without:

 - Chlorine bleach